Urban agglomerations in Tamil Nadu

 An urban agglomeration is defined as "a continuous urban spread constituting a town and its adjoining outgrowths, or two or more physically contiguous towns together with or without outgrowths of such towns".
 An urban agglomeration must consist of at least a statutory town and its total population (i.e. all the constituents put together) should not be less than 20,000.

-List

-Below is a list of urban agglomerations in the state of Tamil Nadu, with a population of 100,000 and above as per the 2011 census.
-Cities in bold are administered as Municipal corporations.